Who are we? An eco-alternative, a permaculture farm, an eco-village

 Rich soil provides biodiversity.
 It prevents invasive pests by providing their natural predators just like it happens in nature.
 Biodiversity brings balance.

-Most of the invasive pests that traditional agriculture fights with pesticides are just a consequence of an unbalanced ecosystem where monoculture prohibits biodiversity.
-Conventional agriculture considers biodiversity as a problem, we believe it is the solution.
-We work with biodiversity, not against it.
-We create and protect micro habitats where it can thrive (ponds, rock piles, old wood piles).
-All our system is made to welcome life, not exterminate it.
+Most of the invasive pests that traditional agriculture combats with pesticides are simply a result of an unbalanced ecosystem, where monoculture prevents biodiversity.
+While conventional agriculture sees biodiversity as a problem, we view it as the solution.
+We embrace biodiversity, not fight against it.
+By creating and protecting microhabitats such as wild areas, ponds, rock piles, and old wood stacks, we help it thrive.
+We are all part of a fertility cycle.
+Biodiversity is not just something to protect—it is what sustains us.

 A different way to consider food